fangruz114/Lizuvia/README.md

 # Lizuvia

-Lizuvia is a website clone, inspired by PotteryBarn.
-Lizuvia can be used to find trendy home furnishing and decoration products, as well as replicate the functionality of add to cart, purchasing products.
-Lizuvia users not only can place orders for the products, but also can list their own product on Lizuvia, using it as a marketplace.
+Lizuvia, an e-commerce platform, is a website for users/companies to list their home furnitures and decoration products, receive feedback on improvements on the products and services, for users/customers to place order for the products.

 **Live Site:** [Lizuvia](https://lizuvia.herokuapp.com/)